Tirumalakumar16/Local_E_Grocery_Micro_Services_Project/README.md

 1. Customers can have Multiple addresses.
 2. Shop owners also manage their addresses.
+3. Manage their own Addresses.

+# Identity Service

+1. All customers are authenticated and autherized to do manage their own services.
+2. Based on roles given access to users to the local grocery web application.
+3. Without conflicting with other users data , users has idependent access to their own profiles and to manage them.

 # Completely secure Management of Carts,Products,Addresses,Payments,Orders all services.
 # fully updated with Exceptions for each API.